racket/rhombus/text/0004-lexpr.md

 and exactly which kind may be used, because spaces are syntactically meaningful controls of whether a position is a leader or line follower position.
-This does have the advantage of limiting the number of ways a programmed is allowed to be format, which may increase the uniformity of programming styles across the Lexpr community.
+This does have the advantage of limiting the number of ways a program is allowed to be format, which may increase the uniformity of programming styles across the Lexpr community.
 The biggest annoyances with this is that it is illegal to add extra spaces to align things like assignments.
 That is:

 ```lexpr
 let |   x = 1